Results 1 - 10 from 487 for ice age in 0.292 sec.

 A New European Ice Age? - Letter to naturalSCIENCE

-A New European Ice Age? - Letter to naturalSCIENCE A New European Ice Age? by S. Fred Singer naturalSCIENCE March 17, 1998 Your cover story of November 1 describes a "new European ice age," based on the idea that greenhouse warming will increase precipitation in the North Atlantic to such an extent as to disrupt the thermohaline circulation.
-Thomas Stocker and Andreas Schmittner ("Influence of ...
+A New European Ice Age? - Letter to naturalSCIENCE A New European Ice Age? by S. Fred Singer naturalSCIENCE March 17, 1998 Your cover story of November 1 describes a "new European ice age," based on the ...

 his.com